 Fund assistance is provided for Project costs incurred in performing the work approved in the grant Contract.
-Project costs are all necessary charges incurred by a Grantee in accomplishing the objectives of a Project during the Project period.
+Project costs are all necessary charges incurred by a Grantee in accomplishing the scope of a Project during the Contract Performance Period.

 Expenditure Guidelines